Documentation of Extreme North Cameroon Sign Language and Cameroon Sign Language

 A few recordings can be openly accessed in the ELAR catalogue.
 However, there is restricted access to most of the video recordings; These restrictions have been put into place to protect the language community, especially since the project had to be put on hold before it was completed, due to armed conflict (Boko Haram) in the region.

-The data for this deposit was collected during the Postdoctoral Research Fellowship of Sam Lutalo-Kiingi, the principal investigator, between June 2013 and February 2014.
+The data for this collection was collected during the Postdoctoral Research Fellowship of Sam Lutalo-Kiingi, the principal investigator, between June 2013 and February 2014.

 Acknowledgement and citation